jonathancopperstone/peculiar-ui/README.md

 <html ng-app='your-app'>
 ```

-Otherwise, you will need to create an app.
-You can either create one and add `peculiar` as a dependency, as in the previous example, or just

 ##Working on this Library

 If you'd like to contribute or modify this library for your own needs, make sure you've got node, grunt-cli and bower installed.